 Students who arrive at school after 9:00 are considered tardy.
 Those who arrive after 9:00 are to report to the office to obtain a pass that will permit them into the classroom.
 The tardy will be documented in the office.

-Excused tardies are those that are verified in writing by a medical professional, counselor, etc...or those that have been approved by the building principal due to extenuating circumstances.
+Excused tardies are those that are verified in writing by a medical professional, counselor, etc....or those that have been approved by the building principal due to extenuating circumstances.
+Tardiness to class is handled by the classroom teacher, who may recommend disciplinary action be taken.

-Early Dismissal-Definition
+Early Dismissal - Definition

 Request to release students from school prior to 3:45 creates a disruption to the learning environment.
-Excused early dismissals are those dismissals that are verified in writing by a medical professional, counselor, etc... or those dismissals approved by the building principals for extenuating circumstances.
+Excused early dismissals are those dismissals that are verified in writing by a medical professional, counselor, etc... or those dismissals approved by the building principals for extenuative circumstances.

 If early dismissal is unavoidable, please follow this procedure: